text-mask/text-mask/componentDocumentation.md

 The way to define a mask in Text Mask is through an array.

-Each item in the array has to be either a string or a regular expression.
+Each element in the array has to be either a string or a regular expression.
 Each string is a fixed character in the mask and each regular expression is a placeholder that accepts user input.

 The regular expression will be used to test user input and either allow it or reject it.